 Do you know the responsibilities of our county commissioners and other elected officials in the county?
 Click here for an outline. (coming soon)

 Timothy A. Benyo, Deputy Chief Clerk, Registration and Elections, sent us spreadsheets listing the races, candidates and their mailing addresses.
 The day after the deadline for candidates to submit their petitions, clerks enabled us to visit the office so we could write down the email addresses that candidates provided without touching the documents.
 Thanks to the support of this office, we were able to send letters and emails to the candidates, asking them to confirm the information we had gleaned, their biographical information and responses to non-partisan questions.

 Thank you to The Morning Call for continuing support of our non-partisan, twice-yearly Voters Guide.

 The newspaper always gives us hundreds of extra copies to distribute around the county.
-This involves a counting party at which members make bundles of varying numbers and mark them for delivery to libraries, community centers, social agencies, and various other places where voters can picked them up.
-Pat and Burke Swan have offered their home for us to do this.
-This is the same day as The Morning Call publishes the Voters Guide.
+This involves a counting or “bundling” party at which members make bundles of varying numbers and mark them for delivery to libraries, community centers, social agencies, and various other places where voters can picked them up.
+Often, Pat and Burke Swan have offered their home for us to do this on the same day as The Morning Call publishes the Voters Guide.
+Burke and Pat Swan pick up the copies early in the morning and bring them to their home.
 Volunteers arrive at 10:30 a.m. or arranged to pick up copies later in the day.
-We finish about noon, then departed to make our deliveries.
+We finish about noon, then depart to make our deliveries.

 Reminder: The League of Women Voters helps people register to vote, but we DO NOT maintain the lists of registered voters.
 If you have a problem with your registration, contact the Lehigh County Voter Registration Office at 610-782-3194.